uds-psl/coq-library-undecidability/README.md

 ### Reviewing the Coq code

-We recommend starting the code review by opening the file `theories/TRAKHTENBROT/summary.v`, for instance if CoqIDE is installed:
+We recommend starting the code review by opening the file `theories/TRAKHTENBROT/summary.v` using your favorite IDE, e.g. CoqIDE:

 ```
-opam install coqide.8.13.1     ## if not installed already
+opam install coqide.8.13.1     ## if needed
 cd theories
 coqide TRAKHTENBROT/summary.v
 ```

-Notice that it is __essential to compile__ this file __before reviewing__, with `make TRAKHTENBROT/summary.vo` as explained above, because this will compile all the library files on which the review `summary.v` file depends.
+Notice that it is __essential to compile__ this file __before reviewing__, using `make TRAKHTENBROT/summary.vo` as explained above, because this will compile all the library files on which the review `summary.v` file depends.

 The file `summary.v` contains commented out `Print Assumptions` commands that can be uncommented to check for that no axioms where used.
-Printing assumptions takes a big toll on the compilation time, which is why they are always commented out in the main Coq Undecidability
-library: it already takes 30 minutes to fully compile.
+Printing assumptions takes a big toll on the compilation time, which is why these commands are systematically commented out in the main Coq Undecidability library: it already takes 30 minutes to fully compile.

 Notice that you can also just check for axiom-freeness on the main results at the end of this file.
 This entails that intermediate result are also free of axioms, i.e. the results `FULL_MONADIC`, `FULL_MONADIC_discernable` and `FULL_TRAKHTENBROT`.
-For convenience, these three are currently uncommented in the file.
+For convenience, these three are currently uncommented in the file of this tailored version.

 ### Troubleshooting